Tim McGraw (song): Background and production

-Release and promotion
+Release

 In a meeting that Swift had with Big Machine's head Scott Borchetta to discuss which songs would be featured on her debut album, she performed "Tim McGraw" for Borchetta on ukulele.
 As soon as Swift finished singing it, Borchetta decided that it would be her first single.
 He suggested that Swift rename it "Tim McGraw", deeming it a move that could make fans of McGraw—a contemporary country "superstar"—immediately become curious in her name.
 Swift initially did not believe that "Tim McGraw" was an appropriate choice for a single, but she retrospectively reflected that it was a right decision.
 Big Machine released "Tim McGraw" to country radio in the United States on June 19, 2006.
 It is first on the track listing of Taylor Swift, released on October 24, 2006.
 After the 2019 dispute regarding the ownership of Swift's albums that Big Machine had released, "Tim McGraw" was reissued on 7-inch vinyl by Big Machine on August 16, 2019.

 To promote the single, Swift spent mid-2006 sending promotional copies of "Tim McGraw" to country radio stations across the United States: "With every envelope that I would seal I would look at the address and the station on there and think, 'Please, please just listen to this one time.
 She also encouraged her fans via Myspace to request their local radio stations to play the song.
 Swift said that when the subject of "Tim McGraw" learned about the song, he thought it was "cool" and kept his friendship with her despite their breakup.
 In a 2021 interview with Apple Music, McGraw said that he initially had some reservations about the song ("Have I gotten to that age now to where they're singing songs about me?
 Does that mean I've jumped the shark a bit?"), but he ultimately enjoyed it and became friends with Swift.

-Commercial performance

 In the United States, "Tim McGraw" debuted at number 60 on the Hot Country Songs chart dated July 1, 2006.
 It reached the top 10 of Hot Country Songs by December 2006 and peaked at number six on the chart dated January 27, 2007.
 On the Billboard Hot 100 chart, the single debuted at number 86 on the issue dated September 26, 2006, peaked at number 40 on January 13, 2007, and spent 20 weeks.
 It was one of the Award-Winning Songs at the 2007 Country Awards by Broadcast Music, Inc., which honored the most-played country songs on United States television and airplay of the year.
 The single had sold 1.6 million digital copies by November 2017 and was certified double platinum, for surpassing two million units based on sales and streaming, by the Recording Industry Association of America in March 2020.
 Elsewhere, the single peaked at number 10 on the Canada Country chart and has been certified gold in Australia.